 Native Speaker Resources

 We cannot stress how important it is to learn from Native Speakers.
-Hawaiian Language speakers today have very little relation to Native Speakers.
-Huge differences in thought process, words, accent and pronunciation to name a few.
-We work hard to speak like them and encourage you to do the same.
+There are huge differences between native speakers and non-native speakers.
+For us non-native speakers, we have to change our flow, intonation, pronunciation, accent and overall sound to even begin to enter into the realm of native speech.
+We personally work hard to speak like native speakers and encourage you to do the same.

-- Ka Leo Hawaiʻi (1970ʻs): Recorded interviews, mostly with Native Speakers
+- Ka Leo Hawaiʻi (1970ʻs): Recorded interviews (Not all are native speakers)

-- Ma ka halepule i Kalapana: Interview of Kalapana residents
+- Ma ka halepule i Kalapana: Video interview of Kalapana residents

-- Ma ka paina i Kalapana: Interview of Kalapana residents
+- Ma ka paina i Kalapana: Video interview of Kalapana residents

 - Emma Kauhi: Recording

 - Ka makani kaʻili aloha (Kawika Kaalakea): Video interview/story